deepanshu-rawat6/hashnode-blogs/cmdq6eldk000j02lj4hnxd9yl.md

 # Conclusion

-Adopting a Jenkins Master-Slave (Controller-Agent) architecture with AWS ECS is more than just a technical tweak—it’s a transformation in how you approach CI/CD.
+Adopting a Jenkins Master-Agent (Controller-Agent) architecture with AWS ECS is more than just a technical tweak—it’s a transformation in how you approach CI/CD.
 By shifting away from rigid, monolithic servers to scalable, on-demand cloud agents, you can significantly reduce operational costs, eliminate infrastructure bottlenecks, and free your teams to move faster and more confidently.

 This hybrid strategy—leveraging Fargate for standard tasks, EC2 for heavy workloads, and Spot for non-critical jobs—gives you the flexibility and efficiency that modern teams demand.
 With Infrastructure as Code, your setup is reproducible, manageable, and ready to scale with your needs.